carrineblank/MicrO/README.md

 ***TO DOWLOAD***

-1. Download the folder "MicrO and Import Modules"
+1. Download the folder "MicrOandImportModules"

 2. Execute using Protege v.
 4.3 or Protege v.
 5.0.0 (runs in beta 17).